gnosischain/documentation/docs/node/guide/beacon/lodestar.md

 :::caution Prerequisites

 The Beacon Node requires an Execution client in order to operate.
-See [Step 2: Run Execution Client](http://localhost:3000/node/guide/execution) for more information.
+See [Step 2: Run Execution Client](../execution/)) for more information.

 :::

-# Run Beacon Node: Lodestar

 ## Overview